ANZUK Supply Platoon

 • Six gunners whose time had already expired but had the required ammunition experience.

-Both options were to be under the supervision of the Master Gunner and be entitled to the same pay and allowances as other members of the Royal New Zealand Artillery as they were just another section of the Artillery.
+Both options were to be supervised by the Master Gunner and entitled to the same pay and allowances as other members of the Royal New Zealand Artillery, as they were considered just another section of the Artillery.

-All those selected had retired and declined re-enlistment, except for an Ex Sergeant Murray.
-Applications were widened to both former and serving members of the RNZA, and although, with not as much service and experience as those selected initially the following were the Foundation members:
+All initially selected had retired and declined re-enlistment, except for Ex-Sergeant Murray.
+Applications were then opened to both former and serving members of the RNZA.
+Although those chosen did not have as much service and experience as those initially selected, the following became the foundation members of the Ordnanxe Section on 10 May 1915 :

-Members of the Ordnance Corps Section were classed as non-combatants and were to be employed wholly on their own particular work and were not to be detailed for any other duty or task whatsoever.
+Members of the Ordnance Corps Section were classified as non-combatants and were to be employed solely on their specific tasks, with no other duties assigned.

-Located Fort Ballance at Mahanga Bay on Wellington’s Miramar Peninsula, the Ordnance Corps Sections primary duties were the assembling of ammunition components for the artillery, with care and upkeep of the magazines becoming part of their responsibilities.
+Located at Fort Ballance in Mahanga Bay on Wellington’s Miramar Peninsula, the Ordnance Corps Section’s primary duties included assembling ammunition components for the artillery and maintaining the magazines.

 mahanga-bay-miramar-wellington-ca-1910c